MrVaughan/Defcon2016GSMData/README.md

 This raises a number of questions.
 The first obvious one: What reasonable explanation could there be for this tower to be in another location or for my phone to pick it up from such distance?
 It seems there were hundreds of towers closer then this one my phone could have connected to.
 Is this just a really high strength actual tower (most of the ones in the casinos are probably more like large routers) or did it move?
 If this is a malicous device, what companies opperate in the "home location" address of this device?

 ###LTS to 3G downgrade attacks
 This was happening all the time especially during my stay in the above listed Augustus Tower.
-More info to add.
+Mainly I would be connected to an LTE network then when I went to complete a call it would immediately downgrade to GSM/3G.
+This behaivor was very suspicious and combined with other observeed behaivors suggest the existence of malicious devices.

 ###Defenses
 will add

-###To Do
-* Going to separate all the data sets so we can start to build lists of known good/bad towers.
-If others in vegas can contribute or on future trips we can confirm permanent (potentially good) devices vs temporary devices.
-* Export all data to a maps api or something

 ##Open questions?
 * Is this unique to Defcon and the many security conferences happening that week in vegas or would activities like the drive by captures I experienced still occur regardless of the conferences?